-Collective investment schemes can be a risky investment so only authorised firms and individuals can operate or promote them.
-This is to protect consumers’ interests if a scheme goes wrong.
+Collective investment schemes can be a risky investment and only authorised firms and individuals can operate or promote them.
+This is to protect consumers’ interests if something goes wrong.

 What this means for investors

-The previous undertakings and injunctions we obtained from July 2013 onwards remain in place.
+At present, the previous undertakings and injunctions obtained by us from July 2013 onwards remain in place.

 What you should do next

-If you invested in either or both of the African Land/Agri Capital or Reforestation Projects/Capital Carbon Credits schemes, you may wish to take legal advice on your individual position.
+If you invested in either or both of the African Land/Agri Capital or Reforestation Projects/Capital Carbon Credits schemes, you may wish to take legal advice.
 However, you do not have to take any action in relation to our case at this stage.
 We will give you further information when it is available.

 In the meantime, please ensure that you retain copies of all documents in relation to your investments, including any certificates and evidence of payments made in relation to the schemes.